engimaxp/minicaremanual/README.md

-# This is a book about taking care of an baby #
+# This is a book about how to taking care of a baby #

-by enigmaxp
+Written by enigmaxp